EMT Certification Links

 Individual’s Request for Prescription Monitoring Report

 An individual may request a copy of his or her own S.C.
 Prescription Monitoring Report (PMP).
 Please fill out the Patient Request for Own PMP form completely and include the desired date range for the report.
-PMP data is maintained in the system for 6 years.
+PMP data is maintained in the system for a rolling 6 years.
 The form must be notarized and returned with a copy of the individual's current government issued identification.
 Please be aware the report will only be mailed to the address listed on the government issued identification.